NetComposer/nksip/doc/advanced/write_a_plugin.md

 ### Contribute a plugin

-If you think your plugin is interesting for many users, and meets NkSIP code quality standards, please send a pull request to be included as a standard plugin.
+If you think your plugin is interesting for many users, and it meets NkSIP code quality standards, please send a pull request to be included as a standard plugin.